mookat19/FaceZUCC/README.md

 So I thought of a simple solution that will pass the message clear.

-Introducing ***FaceZUCC*** *by Idoideas*, a Chrome extension that turns each of your friends & pages in your Facebook window into Mark Zuckerberg's profile.
+Introducing ***FaceZUCC*** *by Idoideas*, a Chrome extension that turns all the friends & pages in your Facebook window into Mark Zuckerberg's profile.

 ## Download